revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 > 1. A column must have unique values.
 > 2. A column shouldn't contain any null value.
 > 3. Only one primary key can be created for one table.
-> 4. Columns that are of type number is recommended for primary key column.
+> 4. Columns that are of type number are recommended for the primary key columns.

 </details>

 ---

-6. In SQL, what are the statements through which we can create a primary key in a table.
+6. In SQL, what are the statements through which we can create a primary key in a table?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)